PensionBee/ddd-workshop/README.md

 ## The Practical Bit

-*Note: You can do this activity with a sheet of paper and some sticky notes, or digitally using a whiteboarding tool.*
+*Note: You can do this activity with a sheet of paper and some sticky notes, or digitally using any whiteboarding tool.*

 Let's revisit our CEO's initial requirements as the focus for our EventStorming session.
 Here's a reminder of those requirements: